CreativeSDK/ios-getting-started-samples/Creative Cloud Files API/Guide/Photos_Guide.md

 <a name="upload"></a>
 ## Upload Files to the Photos

-### Code
+AdobePhotoCatalog is the topmost container of assets in a user's lightroom photos.
+Each catalog contains zero or more AdobePhotoCollection.
+AdobePhotoCollection is a container of collections in a user's catalog.
+Each collection contains zero or more AdobePhotoAsset.
+You can upload assets to photo catalog or a photo collection.

-* Use the below API in in AdobePhotoCatalog to list user photo catalogs
+* Use the below API in AdobePhotoCatalog to list user photo catalogs
     + (void)listOfType:(AdobePhotoCatalogType)type
           successBlock:(void (^)(AdobePhotoCatalogs *catalogs))successBlock
             errorBlock:(void (^)(NSError *error))errorBlock;